‘The Big Bang Theory’ Season 11 Not Canceled, Jim Parsons, Kaley Cuoco Returning

 This time, cast members’ contract negotiations and the license fee renewal talks between CBS and Warner Bros.
 TV are happening at the same time, Deadline reports.

 There was no doubt that all the series regulars would return if CBS and Warner Bros.
 TV decide to ink a new license deal.
-Jim Parsons, Kaley Cuoco and Johnny Galecki have repeatedly expressed their interest in continuing with the series.
+Jim Parsons, Kaley Cuoco, and Johnny Galecki have repeatedly expressed their interest in continuing with the series.

 Parsons, who plays Sheldon, recently said that everybody wanted to continue, adding that he would be shocked if the series did not get renewed for Season 11.
 Previously, the actor said that he had no intention of leaving The Big Bang Theory.